basmaashouur/project2/README.md

 ## Note
-The site is online  [here](https://basmaashouur.github.io/project2-udacity/)
+You can visit the site  [here](https://basmaashouur.github.io/project2-udacity/)